GabrielGodefroy/d2l-en/chapter_computer-vision/semantic-segmentation-and-dataset.md

 ## The Pascal VOC2012 Semantic Segmentation Dataset

-[**On of the most important semantic segmentation dataset is [Pascal VOC2012](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/).**]
+[**One of the most important semantic segmentation dataset is [Pascal VOC2012](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/).**]
 In the following,
 we will take a look at this dataset.